ruikeyuan1/RE/README.md

 ## 1.Open one terminal in ubuntu, run the commands below
 - source /opt/ros/noetic/setup.bash
 - source /opt/ros/galactic/setup.bash
     *messages:ROS_DISTRO was set to 'noetic' before.
-Please make sure that the environment does not mix paths from different distributions.*
+Please make sure that the environment does not mix paths from different distributions.*<br />
-    *
-    messages:ROS_DISTRO was set to 'galactic' before.
-Please make sure that the environment does not mix paths from different distributions.*
+    *messages:ROS_DISTRO was set to 'galactic' before.
+Please make sure that the environment does not mix paths from different distributions.*<br />
 - source ~/dev_ws/install/local_setup.sh
 - export ROS_MASTER_URL=http://localhost:11311
 - ros2 run ros1_bridge dynamic_bridge